AtunegwuOchei/SecureVault-Extension/DEPLOYMENT_GUIDE.md

 1. Go to the [Opera Add-ons Developer Dashboard](https://addons.opera.com/developer/)
 2. Sign in with your Opera account
 3. Click "Upload Add-on"
-4. Upload the `securekeeper-opera.zip` file
+4. Upload the `securevault-opera.zip` file
 5. Fill in the product details:
-   - Title: "SecureKeeper"
+   - Title: "SecureVault"
    - Summary and description
    - Categories
    - Screenshots (at least 1280x800)